cjoakim/azure-cosmos-db-ts-web/README.md

-See the NPM **cookie-session** Express library regarding the values for the **AZURE_WEB_COOKIE_KEYS** and **AZURE_WEB_COOKIE_AGE** environment variables, but the defaults should be adequate.
+See the NPM **cookie-session** Express library regarding the values for the **AZURE_WEB_COOKIE_KEYS** and **AZURE_WEB_COOKIE_AGE** environment variables, but the default values used in this app should be adequate.

 #### Setting Environment Variables